EU watchdog investigates rating agencies

 To carry out their audit, regulators can ask for documentation outlining how an agency arrived at the decision to downgrade a country, for example.

-Although ESMA is not able to question specific decisions like a credit downgrade, it could penalize a rating agency if it were to find flaws in the way it works.
+Although ESMA is not able to question specific decisions like a credit downgrade, it could penalise a rating agency if it were to find flaws in the way it works.

 "They have to prove they have a sound rating procedure such as avoiding conflicts of interest, as well as having proper internal rules," the ESMA spokesman said.